ManikantaVejandla04/Data-Analyst-Portfolio/README.md

 ## 👋 About Me

-I'm a **Data Analyst at Innomatics Research Labs**, Hyderabad, with a B.Tech in Electronics & Communications Engineering from Vignan's FSTR University (2021–2025).
+I'm an **Aspiring Data Analyst**, Hyderabad, with a B.Tech in Electronics & Communications Engineering from Vignan's University (2021–2025).

 I build **end-to-end analytical pipelines** — from raw, messy datasets all the way to production-ready Power BI dashboards that drive real business decisions.
 My work spans retail, supply chain, ESG reporting, vehicle maintenance, and e-commerce domains.